bmc0/dsp/README.md

 	Support `inotify` events my be added in the future.
 Ideally, file modifications should be atomic (i.e. by writing to a temporary file, then `rename(3)`-ing it over top of the original file).
-If this is not possible, the `-e` flag may be given, which enforces an end-of-file marker in order to detect partially-written files.
+If this is not possible, the `-e` option may be given, which enforces an end-of-file marker in order to detect partially-written files.
 This marker, `#EOF#`, must be placed at the beginning of a line and may only be followed by whitespace characters.